ged/treequel/README.md

 It's inspired by and modeled after [Sequel][sequel], a kick-ass database library.

-For more information on how to use it, check out the Manual.
+For more information on how to use it, check out the [manual](manual/index_md.html).

 ## Command-Line Tools